Lumentum slips in thin year-end trade as tech pullback hits AI optics

 Bottom line for finance teams

 Size risk with the calendar in mind, assume bigger tapes on smaller volume, and prioritize catalysts: Fed minutes, jobless claims, then Lumentum's February update.
 For AI-optics names, execution on transceiver supply, co-packaged optics progress, and hyperscaler spend will drive the next leg.
+Teams modeling capex and process impacts may find actionable guidance in AI for Operations.

 If you're building internal coverage on AI and market tooling, this curated list can help: AI tools for finance.